Catfriend1/syncthing-lite/README.md

 Syncthing devices in the same way a client-server file sharing app accesses its proprietary server).

-This is a client-oriented implementation, designed to work online by downloading and uploading files from an active device on the network (instead of synchronizing a local copy of the entire repository).
+This is a client-oriented implementation, designed to work online by downloading and uploading files from an active device on the network instead of synchronizing a local copy of the entire repository.
 Due to that, you will see a sync progress of 0% at other devices (and this is expected).
-This is quite different from the way the [syncthing-android][2] works, and it's useful for those devices that cannot or do not wish to download the entire repository (for example, mobile devices with limited storage available, wishing to access a syncthing share).
+This is quite different from the way the [Syncthing-Fork][2] app works, and it's useful for those devices that cannot or do not wish to download the entire repository (for example, mobile devices with limited storage available, wishing to access a syncthing share).